danielraymond/sparta-js-datatypes/README.md

-### A Lesson on Javascript data types
+### Javascript data types practice

-This is a lesson on the different datatypes in javascript and how they can be manipulated.
+This is a program to practice using different javascript datatypes and how they can be manipulated.